yaokai-liu/xParse/README.md

 **xParse Program**

-And some grammars of xParse program's defined as follows:
+And some grammars of xParse program are defined as follows:
 ```
 xParse_Program ::= ProgramBlock